 chatting brightly about my bravery,

-how the accident happened
+my bike and how the accident happened

 while the milk and my mother heat up in the kitchen.

 I participate politely,

 My father, having never moved from the sofa,

 is trying to draw the salesman away from me,